 Check out our top-rated Powerstop brake pad and rotor kits to find some great options for your truck.

-Shock absorbers are important because they ensure a smooth ride and better handling.
-You might want to get a performance upgrade for this part for better comfort and control over your ride.
+Shock absorbers help ensure a smooth ride and better vehicle handling.
+If this is something that interests you, consider getting a performance upgrade for better comfort and control over your ride.

-Another one of the best truck suspension upgrades you can install on your vehicle is a performance control arm.
-The control arm is a metal component that’s part of your truck’s suspension system.
-Its primary function is to guide your wheels as they move upward and downward.
+Another suspension upgrade you should consider adding to your vehicle is a performance control arm.
+As part of your truck’s suspension system, its primary function is to guide your wheels as they move upward and downward.
 Without this component, you’re likely to experience a very uncomfortable ride.

 Bumpers are your truck’s first line of defense in a low-impact collision.
 These metal reinforcements are attached to the vehicle and help absorb and redistribute the energy from the impact.